 It is important to note that these documents can be either in their original form or computed copies, but certified copies are not valid.
 Additionally, rental vehicles are also required to have these documents available for inspection.
 Failure to present any of these documents when requested by the authorities may result in fines or penalties.

 In Spain, not carrying the required documents while driving can lead to penalties and fines.
-The penalties vary depending on the specific document that is missing or not presented when requested by the authorities.
+The amount depends on whether the documents are in date and simply not on hand, or whether they are expired, incorrect or missing altogether.